 virtualenvwrapper is really necessary and too helpful — the

 feature is handy though, and so here’s a way to do it without

 There are three ways of working with virtual environments interactively (in a shell):

-- activation (run source bin/activate on *nix; Scripts\activate on Windows) — it simplifies work and requires less typing, although it can sometimes fail to work properly.
+env\Scripts\activateon Windows) — it simplifies work and requires less typing, although it can sometimes fail to work properly.
+(After installing scripts,

 Whichever method you use, you must remember that without doing any of these things, you will still be working with the system Python.